maqboolkhan/maqboolkhan/README.md

 ### Hi there 👋

 Nice to meet you! thanks for visiting.
 I am ML and NLP enthusiast and busy these days with alot of stuff.
-Specailly with founding a startup these days while residing at Merantix AI Campus, Berlin.
+Specailly with founding an startup these days while residing at Merantix AI Campus, Berlin.

 You can check out my online resume or portfolio here https://maqboolkhan.github.io